| Stingray (iRobot 2008) Wayfarer (iRobot 2005) Indoor

 Griffon

-hybrid UGV/UAV developed at iRobot
+(2003): A hybrid UGV/UAV developed at iRobot Corporation based on the PackBot platform.
+I

-platform.
-I was the Principal Investigator for this project, which
+was the Principal Investigator for this project, which was funded by the U.S.

-and Armaments Command (TACOM) Armaments
+Army's Tank-automotive and Armaments Command (TACOM) Armaments Research,

-Research, Development, and Engineering Center (ARDEC).
-The
+Development, and Engineering Center (ARDEC).
+The Griffon prototype was

-Griffon prototype was designed by Pavlo Rudakevych.
-Griffon
+designed by Pavlo Rudakevych.

-Mobility System (AMS) including a steerable parafoil wing and a
+System (AMS) including a steerable parafoil wing

-gasoline-powered propeller motor.
-Griffon Videos Griffon Test Flight
+and a gasoline-powered propeller motor.
+Griffon Test Flight |

-| Bloodhound (2002): A battlefield medical robot prototype developed at iRobot Corporation based on the PackBot platform and funded by the U.S. Army Telemedicine and Advanced Technology Research Center (TATRC). |
+A battlefield medical robot prototype developed at iRobot Corporation based on the PackBot platform and funded

 |